FayeDM/Engineering-Best-Practices/_includes/markdown/WordPress.md

 Documents about working with WordPress specifically will live on this page.

 ## Miscellaneous WordPress Notes
-* Local username/password on all projects should be `kadmin`/`kadmin`.
-Make it so when you see it otherwise.
 * Use `add_filter( 'admin_email_check_interval', '__return_false' );` to disable the admin email notification nag.

 ## Helpful Links